Cubicle, Cubicles, Office Cubicles

-Benefits of a Modern Office Cubicle
+The Evolution of the Office Cubicle

 We often neglect to acknowledge the paramount importance of the office cubicle.
 Yet, it is difficult to identify another piece of office furniture, which has had a greater impact on the efficient use of office space or on the workforce at large.
 The cubicle has transformed the ways in which employees function both independently and interdependently with colleagues, fueling personal creativity and productiveness while encouraging necessary interactivity within the office.
 The history and evolution of the cubicle reflects the corporate responsibility to respond to the ever-changing economy, while providing their employees with optimum comfort and encouraging productivity in the office.